Welcome to the world of gaming, where each frame matters and counts for your performance.

 This model is popular with gamers because it enables quick switching between the game and other applications.
 Nonetheless, this feature requires additional computer resources.

 There may be a slight decrease in FPS when running games in borderless mode compared to running the game in fullscreen mode.
-It is because the computer must simultaneously render the game and the desktop, which requires more resources.
+The computer must simultaneously render the game and the desktop, which requires more resources.

 Does Borderless or Fullscreen Cause Lag?